constellation-daq/Constellation/docs/operator_guide/get_started/installation.md

 ## Installing from PyPI

-Constellation is available on [PyPI](https://pypi.org/project/ConstellationDAQ/) and can be installed via `pip` with:
+Constellation is packaged and published on the [Python Package Index (PyPI)](https://pypi.org/project/ConstellationDAQ/) and can be installed directly via `pip` with:

 ```sh
 pip install ConstellationDAQ